PGBlitz/PlexGuide.com-The-Awesome-Plex-Server/README.md

 ----

 ### **In Progress**

-_Primary Focus PG:_ 11.1 (Mass Port Management such as all ports closed by default - useful for Traefik and CloudFlare Tunnel)
+**Primary Focus PG:** 11.1 (Mass Port Management such as all ports closed by default - useful for Traefik and CloudFlare Tunnel)

-_Future Focuses _
+Additional Tasks
 - [ ] HD Management - Formatting, SnapRaid, and MergerFS
 - [ ] Incorporate CloudDrives (low priority)
 - [ ] AppData Backup & Restore